-As a homeowner in a planned community, you might enjoy using the perks in your development, such as the common swimming pool, parks, fitness room, or clubhouse.
-You also know you must pay for those jointly owned benefits, in the form of periodic dues.
+As a homeowner in a planned community governed by a homeowners' association (HOA), you might enjoy using various perks, such as a common swimming pool, parks, fitness room, or clubhouse.
+You also know you must pay for those jointly owned benefits, in the form of periodic dues or assessments.

 As a responsible home owner, you probably always pay your dues fully and promptly.
 But what if your neighbors don't?
 Does it affect you?

-Almost every planned community is run by a homeowner’s association (HOA), which is made up of all the owners in the development.
-The HOA’s obligations are set forth in the governing documents for the development (such as Articles of Incorporation, Bylaws, and a Declaration of Covenants, Conditions, Restrictions and Easements (CC&R’s), and sometimes separate Rules and Regulations).
+Almost every planned community is run by an HOA, which is composed of all the owners in the development, and run by an elected board of owner-volunteers.
+The HOA's obligations are set forth in the governing documents for the development.
+These might include articles of incorporation, bylaws, a Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs), and sometimes separate rules and regulations.

-The budget might also create a reserve fund for anticipated common area repair and replacement costs (which might include such items as the cost to repair broken fitness equipment or the cost of replacing rusted furniture around the common pool).
+The budget might also create a reserve fund for anticipated common area repair and replacement costs (which might cover such items as repairing broken fitness equipment or replacing rusted furniture around the common pool).

-Typically, the HOA divides dues equally between all homeowners in a development, although in some developments dues are allocated based on the relative size of owners’ properties.
+Typically, the HOA divides dues equally between all homeowners in a development, although in some developments dues are allocated based on the relative size of owners' properties.
 This is more common in condominium developments, where, for example, the owner of a 4,000 square foot penthouse unit might pay proportionately more than the owner of a 400 square foot studio unit in the same building.
-In most developments, the dues are collected semi-annually, quarterly, or monthly.
+Dues are typically collected semi-annually, quarterly, or monthly.

 For example, the common pool might become too dirty to swim in, the fitness equipment might break down and become unusable, and the lights and heat in the clubhouse might get turned off.
-If something like this happens, the value of the development as a whole, and each of the properties within it, will drop.
+The value of the development as a whole, and each of the properties within it, will eventually drop.

 To avoid such a scenario, the HOA may raise the amount of periodic dues, and possibly levy special assessments.
 So, as a result of your neighbor's delinquencies, you could be hit with higher costs.

 Because an HOA has the right to raise dues and collect assessments to keep the common areas maintained and operating, an HOA will rarely go bankrupt.
 However, if dues and assessments get too high, homeowners in the development might find it too expensive to live there.
-The result is many homeowners might sell, or, even worse, just abandon their homes and leave the development.
-(Unfortunately this scenario has occurred many times in recent years, when numerous owners were upside-down on their mortgages.)
+The result is many homeowners might sell, or, even worse, abandon their homes and leave the development.
+(Unfortunately this scenario has occurred many times over the years, when numerous owners were upside-down on their mortgages.)

-Even if you are able to determine which owners are not paying, however, there’s not much you can do with that information.
-Any action you take personally against a delinquent owner -- such as phoning, or personally confronting a neighbor -- is likely to be considered harassment and possibly be deemed illegal.
+Even if you are able to determine which owners are not paying, however, there's not much you can do with that information.
+Any action you take personally against a delinquent owner; such as phoning, or personally confronting a neighbor; is likely to be considered harassment and possibly deemed illegal.

 A better option for individual homeowners might be to pressure the development's HOA to take action.
 Schedule a meeting with the HOA board of directors and voice your concerns about the delinquencies and increased dues.